ISTD MEDAL EXAMS

 ISTD Medal Examinations are a great way to track your progress in dancing.
 The structured programme and syllabus work ensure the progressive development for the dancer keen on improving their technique.
 We currently prepare for Medal Exams in Ballroom and Latin American at all levels through private lessons.

-Please fill in the form below to contact Michael if you wish to prepare for an ISTD Medal Exam and schedule a lesson.
+Please contact Michael by email or fill in the form below if you wish to prepare for an ISTD Medal Exam and schedule a lesson.

 Courses are not refundable, if cancelled within less than 2 weeks before the first class.
 Multiple course offers are not partially refundable.